jennybc/googlesheets/README.md

 devtools::install_github("jennybc/googlesheets")
 ```

-*We plan to submit to CRAN in late May or early June 2015, so feedback on functionality and usability is especially valuable to us now!*
+*We plan to submit to CRAN in June 2015, so feedback on functionality and usability is especially valuable to us now!*

 ### Take a look at the vignette